Let's talk about color...

 I think it goes without saying that crayons have had their day.
 Everyone has picked up a crayon at some point in their life and most of us remember the smell with fondness.
 Today I usually chose something other than crayons, but I'm not saying I don't ever use them (ok, I honestly can't tell you the last time I've picked up a crayon).
 Since the sharpened tip gets worn down so fast on crayons, they are really only good for coloring right out of the brand new box (unless you get one of those huge delux boxes that has the little sharpener on the back), or coloring large things - like the sky, the background, etc. Crayons are also wax-base, so there's no mixing them with other materials.
 The wax resists ANYTHING water based (markers, pens, etc.).

 Speaking of water based markers and pens, that brings me to one of the coloring implements I can't do without - Crayola Supertips.
-You can buy a set of 50 of these at Back-To-School time for about $3, or you can click on this link to order them on Amazon.
+You can buy a smaller set of these at Back-To-School time for about $3, or you can click on this link to order them from Amazon.
 I love these because they're cheap, they come in TONS of colors, they don't bleed through (most) paper, and they have this neat thick/thin tip so you can practice calligraphy (crayligraphy) with them.

 Another ink-based product that I REALLY like is a nice set of fine tip pens.
-My FAVORITE set is the Staedtler Triplus Fineliners (link here), but the more inexpensive Paper Mate Flair Pens (link here) work well too.
-They both come in oooooodles of great colors and are PERFECT for writing or coloring in those tiny hard-to-reach spaces.
-You can find these at Target or WalMart (as well as Amazon) and the prices are going to be comparable.
+My FAVORITE set is the inexpensive Paper Mate Flair Pens (link here) work well too.
+They come in oooooodles of great colors and are PERFECT for writing or coloring in those tiny hard-to-reach spaces.

 When you have your pencils, pens, markers and coloring book (hopefully you're coloring in my new book, Amazing Alabama) all laid out and ready to color, please HUMOR ME and remember these 5 simple rules: